 1).
 Your Doctor is Not the Boss

-You are the boss of your own health not the doctor, even though I know it can be an intimidating in the office setting.
+You are the boss of your own health, not the doctor, even though I know it can be intimidating in the office setting.
 My first doctor was inclined to tell me I was fine so I decided to move on to finding more supportive and holistic care.
 I didn’t listen to the first doctor telling me that I was just getting older and it was normal to feel tired and to be gaining weight (I was 32 and very active).
-You are a client of your doctor and just like any other service you can move to a different provider if your needs are not met.
+You are a client of your doctor and just like any other service, you can move to a different provider if your needs are not met.
 If you really want to figure out what is wrong you may have to think outside the box by searching for holistic care.
 That may also mean forking out money from your own pocket and not relying on insurance.
 But if you are truly committed to feeling well it is so worth it.
 If you are on a tight budget there are many affordable changes you can make at home to feel better including rest and eating real food like your great grandparents ate.

 2).
 Don’t Trust Your TSH

 The first doctor only wanted to go by TSH which was showing up in normal range at the time but my symptoms of complete lethargy and slow digestion were telling another story.
-I had to drink a energy drinks all day and then all I could do was think about when I could nap.
+I had to drink energy drinks all day and then all I could do was think about when I could nap.
 All of a sudden my normal digestion had gone wonky and I was taking tons of Natural Calm just to go to the bathroom.
-While I love magnesium supplementation I knew it was not normal to need it everyday for elimination.
+While I love magnesium supplementation I knew it was not normal to need it every day for elimination.
 TSH is an important test but it in no way tells the whole story of what is happening with the intricate and delicate thyroid gland.
 It is important to find a doctor who cares about symptoms and who will support a full panel of testing.
 Read here for all the tests to ask your doctor to run.

 3).
 Test Your Antibodies

-Many times primary care doctors and even endocrinologist will not look at antibodies that the body creates to its own thyroid hormone.
-It is not normal for your body to be fighting off something so critical for cell function, energy and metabolism.
+Many times primary care doctors and even endocrinologists will not look at antibodies that the body creates to its own thyroid hormone.
+It is not normal for your body to be fighting off something so critical for cell function, energy, and metabolism.
 TBG and TPO are the man ones to ask for and if your doctor refuses then go to a place like Directlabs.com where you don’t need a requisition form from a doctor.

 4).
 Forget About Losing Weight